Skip to content

 }

-The [Interpolated] attribute on Position and Rotation automatically generates Interpolated<T> and InterpolatedPrevious<T> wrapper components.
+[Interpolated] on Position and Rotation generates Interpolated<T> and InterpolatedPrevious<T> wrapper components.

-Define static methods with [GenerateInterpolatorSystem] that specify how each component type should be blended.
-The source generator creates a Burst-compiled job system for each:
+Static methods marked [GenerateInterpolatorSystem] specify how each component type blends.
+The source generator emits a Burst-compiled job system for each:

 public static class SampleInterpolators